macmanes-lab/orp_website/index.rst

 2. List of dependencies
 ------------------------
+Sorry there are so many.
+This is a complex protocol..

 - Rcorrector, HMMER, Trimmomatic, Trinity, SPAdes, Shannon, MCL, Metis, OrthoFuser, BLAST, seqtk, BUSCO (make sure to install databases), TransRate (the ORP version packaged here).
 - Python modules numpy, scipy, biopython, cvxopt

 3. Usage
 ---------
-This command will run the enture ORP.
-You can add the ```--dry-run``` flag to the end to see the individual commands that it will run.
+This command will run the entire ORP in one shot!
+You can add the ```--dry-run``` flag to the end to see the individual commands that it will run, if you are curious.
 ::

     /path/to/Oyster_River_Protocol/oyster.mk main \